10. (Tie) DL/OL Tom McEowen, 6-4/269/5.12, Neshaminy

-Honors: 1st team All-League as a sophomore/junior, Courier-Times Golden 1st team, SE PA SOL Golden 11 Juniors.
+Honors: First-team All-League as a sophomore/junior, Courier-Times Golden first-team, SE PA SOL Golden 11 Juniors.

-Statistical Analysis: 89 tackles, 15 tackles for loss, five sacks, and
+Statistical Analysis: 89 tackles, 15 tackles for losses, five sacks and two forced fumbles.

 Statistical Analysis: Allowed four sacks all season